joey3001/3rd-Friday-Project/README.md

 ## Known Bugs

-1. Website does not function optimally with input numbers > 35,000. for numbers > 35,000, the resulting message is not contained in the text box.
+1. Website does not function optimally with input numbers > 35,000.
+For numbers > 35,000, the resulting message is not contained in the text box.
 2. Website has an extremely hard time loading for input numbers greater than 550,000.

 ## Support and contact details